-The sensitivity analysis does not reflect all management actions which could be taken to reduce the impacts.
+The above sensitivity analysis does not reflect all management actions which could be taken to reduce the impacts.
 In practice, the Group actively manages its asset and liability positions to respond to market movements.
-Where material, a recalculation of the TMTP is assumed to partially offset the impact on Risk Margin.
+Allowance is made for the recalculation of the Loss Absorbing Capacity of Deferred Tax for all stresses, assuming full capacity remains available post stress.